nyc-crh/site/content/gallery/map-nyc-islands.md

 title: Map of Randall’s, Hart, and Blackwell Islands
 author: Letts, Son & Co.
 citation: >
- "Map of Randall’s, Hart, and Blackwell Islands" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/map-nyc-islands."
+ "Map of Randall’s, Hart, and Blackwell Islands," Letts, Son & Co., in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/map-nyc-islands.
 imageFeatured: map-nyc-islands.jpg
 imageFeaturedAlt: A map showing buildings on islands in the East River
+detailedDescription:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Social welfare reformers created institutions for the poor like hospitals, almshouses, asylums for orphans and people with disabilities, and housing for immigrants on islands away from the city.
 caption: >
  A map of Blackwell's Island (now called Roosevelt Island), Wards Island, and Randalls Island in the East River.
-The map shows building labeled: hospital, alms houses, work house, "lunatic asylum,” "emigrant refuge & hosp.,” "inebriate asylum,” “foundling asylum” (for infant children), “house of refuge,” and "idiot asylum.”
+The map shows building labeled: hospital, alms houses, work house, "lunatic asylum," "emigrant refuge & hosp.," "inebriate asylum," "foundling asylum” (for infant children), "house of refuge," and "idiot asylum."
 archive_source: David Rumsey Historical Map Collection
 source_link: https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~31479~1150435:New-York-N-
-copyright: Public Domain
+copyright: Public domain
 categories:
 - Manhattan
 - k-12 education
 - adult education
 tags:
 - ableist segregation
 - disabled people
-- intellectual disability
+- intellectual disabilities
 - disability labels
-- photography & imagery
+- photography, imagery, & visual representation
-- institutions
+- institutionalization of disabled people and people labeled disabled
 questions:
 - What do you notice about the facilities on these islands?
 How are residents similar?
 How are they different?
 How are their needs similar or different?
 - What do you know about these islands?
 How do you get to them today?
 How did people get to them in the 1800s?